 Healthy Aging Coordinator

 I grew up in Sedgwick and attended school in Brooklin and Blue Hill.
 I left Maine for many years to practice poverty law in Washington, D.C. and Ann Arbor, Michigan, most recently as a Clinical Professor at the University of Michigan Law School.
-While at Michigan, I founded the Pediatric Advocacy Initiative, a collaboration between legal and health professionals designed to remove legal barriers to the health and wellbeing of low-income patients and their families.
+While at Michigan, I founded the Pediatric Advocacy Initiative, a collaboration between legal and health professionals designed to remove legal and social barriers to the health and wellbeing of low-income patients and their families.